The Ganges from Fontana dei Quattro Fiumi by Gian Lorenzo Bernini.

 Located at the Piazza Navona in Rome, Italy.

-The closed loop of love and destiny encircles a man and his deceased wife after his wish for her return is granted.
-Influenced by T. S. Eliot's The Waste Land, Tiresias uses the topography of Rome and the structures of rhetoric to further the timeless relationship between its eponymous namesake and the Cumaean Sibyl as reflected in the extraordinary lives of an erudite young couple who share a love for classic literature, art, music, film and the words that bind them.
+Tiresias embraces the topography of Rome and the structures of rhetoric as reflected in the extraordinary lives of an erudite couple who share a love for classic literature, art, music, film and the words that continue to bind them even when the malleability of gender is confronted by the rigidity of fate.

 The Tree of Crows by Caspar David Friedrich.